Skip to content

 This is the weighted harmonic mean of precision and recall.
 Its output range is [0, 1].
 It operates at a field level and can be used for multi-class and multi-label classification.

 Each field of y_true and y_pred should be booleans or floats between [0, 1].
-If the fields are floats, it uses the threshold for deciding if the values are 0 or 1.
+If the fields are floats, it uses the threshold parameter for deciding if the values are 0 or 1.

 Parameters: